Dr Aisling Dolan

 - Website: Twitter | Googlescholar | Researchgate | ORCID

-As the Research Support Manager, my main role is to support the School's research strategy, implementing and overseeing key research-related initiatives.
+As the Research & Innovation Manager, my main role is to support the School's research strategy, implementing and overseeing key research-related initiatives.
 I am a member of the School Research Committee and provide direct support to the Director of Research and Innovation.
 I am responsible for a variety of areas including implementing policies around research funding strategies, staff recruitment and open access requirements.
 I also work on strategic projects relating to enhancing research activity within the School and the external profile of our excellent research portfolio.

 Additionally, I remain active in research.
 I did my PhD in Palaeoclimate Modelling at the University of Leeds and until 2014, I worked as an ERC Fellow.
 My main research area involves understanding the nature of the Pliocene warm period, which serves as a useful analogue for future climate change.
 My core skills are numerical climate and ice sheet modelling.
 I am on the advisory panel for PlioMIP (Pliocene Model Intercomparison Projects) and lead the international Pliocene Ice Sheet Modelling Intercomparison Project (PLISMIP) alongside researchers from the University of Massachusetts, Amherst and Utrecht University.